 In the hands of a professional, you can leverage the platform “themes” (template designs) to get a reasonably nice looking website.
 However because these are all part of a common platform, they are not particularly flexible, and typically don’t provide the type of server access needed to professionally optimize them for search engines.

 These DIY systems are reasonably priced, ranging from $4.50 - $49.00 per month, depending on the particular platform and the bells and whistles you opt for.
 These can be a good option if all you need is a place to post your basic information.
-Just don’t count on them being particularly effective if you are looking to do some serious marketing and lead generation.
+Just don’t count on them being particularly effective if you are looking to do some serious marketing and lead generation, which most schools need.